AE Golf News

 Picture

-Founded in 1897, Belleair Country Club is the oldest club in Florida.
+Founded in 1897, Belleair Country Club (Belleair, FL)—25 miles west of Tampa—is the oldest club in Florida.
 Originally a six-hole course, the West Golf Course expanded to eighteen holes in 1909.
 In 1915, Donald Ross redesigned the West Course and added the East Golf Course.
 Less than a decade later, in 1924, Ross returned to revise both courses, drawing on another decade of experience designing courses across the U.S.

 “The vast bulk of the work we did at Belleair was to undo what had been done over the past sixty years,” said Straka.
-“Through previous rebuilds, where the greens had been built on top of the previous greens rather than removed and rebuilt at the same grade, and decades of top-dressing, the greens had been raised significantly—five, six, seven feet in the air, even more in some cases.
-As a result, there was a big misconception that Ross’ greens were inverted saucers, but that couldn’t be further from the truth.”
+“Through previous rebuilds, where the greens had been built on top of the previous greens rather than removed and rebuilt at the same grade, and decades of top-dressing, the greens had been raised significantly—five, six, seven feet in the air, even more in some cases.”

-’ vision, the green on the Par-3 4th had been pushed up several feet, with runoffs in all directions, so that if you stood on the tee, you couldn’t see the Intracoastal Waterway behind the green.
-Restored to Ross’ design, No. 4 now plays slightly downhill to an island green surrounded almost entirely by sand.
+In particular, the Par-3 4th green, which had strayed drastically from Ross’ vision, had been pushed up several feet, with runoffs in all directions—so much so that when standing on the tee, the Intracoastal Waterway behind the green was hidden from view.
+Restored to Ross’ design, No. 4 (pictured above) now plays slightly downhill to an island green, surrounded almost entirely by sand.

-“Not only does the green now sit down, offering a view of the water, but it appears as if the water is directly behind it, when in fact there are two fairways between the green and the water,” said Slattery.
+“No. 4 was incredibly restored and is absolutely beautiful,” said Jim Slattery, Director of Golf at Belleair Country Club.
+“Not only does the green now sit at zero grade, offering a view of the water, but it appears as if the water is directly behind it, when in fact there are two fairways between the green and the water.”

 Picture

-Straka’s restoration of Ross’ cop mounds, “inverted bunkers,” and streams—which come into play on eleven of the eighteen holes—had an immense effect on returning the course to how Ross intended it to be played.
-Referencing No. 3, which Straka admitted “was painstakingly restored to Ross’ design,” Slattery said, “The strategy has really come back to life.”
+In addition to the greens, Fry/Straka’s restoration of Ross’ cop mounds—what Straka referred to as “inverted bunkers”—and streams—which come into play on eleven of the eighteen holes—had an immense effect on returning the course to how Ross intended it to be played.
+On the 416-yard Par-4 3rd, which Straka admitted was “painstakingly restored to Ross’ design,” cop mounds were restored on the left, and the stream was restored on the right.

 Picture

-“If you hit it short, long, or right, you're in the water, and if you hit it left, you're in a bunker, and possibly cop mounds.
-It's a demanding hole, but the view trumps even the difficulty of it,” said Slattery.
+“If you hit it short, long, or right, you're in the water.
+If you hit it left, you're in a bunker—or possibly cop mounds.
+It's a demanding hole, but the view trumps even its difficulty,” said Slattery.

 1 Comment